artmanns/hello-gutenberg/README.md

 Gutenberg consists of many packages.
 All of them are loaded when WordPress is started.
 You shall not include those libraries into your bundles.

-If you want to use them within your favorite IDE e.g. for name completion as well as for linting, you have to include the as externals to your `webpack.config.js`
+If you want to use them within your favorite IDE e.g. for name completion as well as for linting, you have to include them as externals to your `webpack.config.js`

 Here an example for some of the libraries